martinmathurine/martinmathurine/README.md

 - PowerShell Automation
 - Security Engineer Labs
-- KQL x SOC Labs
+- SOC Labs
+- Network Security Labs

 <!--
 **martinmathurine/martinmathurine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.